 How Do Phages Improve the Microbiome?

 Bacteriophages which are also called “phages,” are viruses that infect and replicate within bacteria.
 Wherever bacteria and other microorganisms reside you will also find phages.
 Phages are one of the most abundant life forms on earth.
-They are found in water, soil, within and on humans, plants and animals.
-There is an estimated 1032 viral particles total in existence.
+They are found in water, soil, within, and on humans, plants, and animals.
+There are an estimated 1032 viral particles in existence.

-Phages, as other viruses, have their genetic material enclosed in protein sheath called a capsid, and are metabolically inert outside of their host bacterial cells.
+Phages, like other viruses, have their genetic material enclosed in a protein sheath called a capsid, and are metabolically inert outside of their host bacterial cells.
 They are named based on certain characteristics that describe them.
 For example, siphoviridae are phages that have a non-enveloped head and non-contractile tail while myoviridae have a non-enveloped head and neck between their head and tail.
-Within these groups there are hundreds of different subtypes.
+Within these groups, there are hundreds of different subtypes.

 Phages